༄༅། Foundations of Nondual Buddhist Tantra

 Course Overview

-Tantra is a word that appears in different contexts but isn’t always clearly defined or properly understood.
-You may have a Buddhist background but aren’t aware there are tantric forms of Buddhism.
+Tantra is a word that appears in different contexts but is not always clearly defined or properly understood.
+You may have a Buddhist background but are not aware there are tantric forms of Buddhism.
 You may be curious about the origins of Tantra and the applications of it in your life.
 This class will elucidate what Tantra is (and isn’t), its origins, different forms of classical Tantra, and how it applies to our modern lives.
-The class is appropriate for all backgrounds – from the advanced practitioner to the curious beginner – though a background in Buddhist principles would be encouraged.
+All levels are welcome, from seasoned practitioners to those just beginning their exploration, though familiarity with Buddhist principles is recommended.

-With Buddhist Tantra, also called Vajrayana, the Diamond Vehicle, we see the arising of more equality for women and the integration of mantra, yoga, pranayama, mandalas, deity yoga, sexual yoga, and other common themes shared across South Asian traditions.
-Vajrayana Buddhism – which includes all phases of Buddhist teachings (early, middle, and later) – traveled through the Himalayas and into Tibet, the Land of Snows.
-There it flourished and evolved into the rich and unique tradition of Tibetan Buddhism.
+With Buddhist Tantra, also called Vajrayana, the Diamond Vehicle, we see the arising of more equality for women and the integration of mantra, mudra, yoga, pranayama, mandala, deity yoga, sexual yoga, and other common themes shared across South Asian traditions.
+Vajrayana Buddhism – which includes all phases of Buddhist teachings (early, middle, and later) – traveled throughout Central, East, and Southeast Asia during the medieval period, taking root in places like Tibet, Nepal, Bhutan, Mongolia, China, Japan, and Sumatra (Indonesia).

 Classical Tantra – as opposed to modern American neo-Tantra – leads us to an embodied awakening where all aspects of ourselves are integrated onto the path of natural liberation (Tib. rang dröl).
-Turning toward life and experience, we embrace all aspects of ourselves, and we realize reality as-it-is, and the illusory “cave of duality” collapses.
-Whether you are new to meditation or a long-term seasoned practitioner, the guidance you will receive in this series will support and challenge you to apply these teachings to your life authentically and creatively.
+Turning toward life and experience, we embrace all aspects of ourselves, realize reality as it is, and the illusory “cave of duality” collapses.
+Whether you are new to meditation or a long-term seasoned practitioner, the guidance you will receive in this series will support and challenge you to apply these teachings authentically and creatively.
 This course is for those seeking a more focused, personal, and palpable shift in their practice with a qualified teacher and supported by a close-knit, dedicated cohort.

 (Green Tara.
 Photo credit: Rubin Museum)